ABOUT AS WE GET OLDER

 What About Bob?

-Some of my other jobs include ski instructor, capturing killer whales, software sales, Microsoft partner manager, mortgage broker, technology sales, technology company executive, dishwasher, drinking coach and spiritual advisor, sailing instructor, delivery driver, general laborer, certified behavior analyst, personal financial management instructor, accredited asset management specialist, chimney sweep, technology consultant to fire and police departments, and leadership and communications skills instructor.
+Some of my other jobs include: ski instructor, capturing killer whales, software sales, Microsoft partner manager, mortgage broker, technology sales, technology company executive, dishwasher, drinking coach and spiritual advisor, sailing instructor, delivery driver, general laborer, certified behavior analyst, personal financial management instructor, accredited asset management specialist, chimney sweep, technology consultant to fire and police departments, and leadership and communications skills instructor.
 I have been bankrupt and a multi-millionaire.
-I have had to reinvent myself a few times.
+I’ve had to reinvent myself a few times.

 I had open heart surgery when I was 46.
 The surgeon said I was supposed to be dead.
-My left coronary artery was completely shut off.
+My left coronary artery was completely shut.
 Most people don’t survive that.
-After four bypass graphs and months of rehab (who’s turn is it to walk the Bob today?)
-I was feeling pretty frisky and very lucky and very grateful.
-Since then I have had my right knee replaced and four surgeries on my right shoulder.
-Yes, I can throw from home to second which is 127 feet 3 3/8 inches… sometimes with one or two bounces.
+After a quadruple bypass and months of rehab (who’s turn to walk the Bob today?)
+I started feeling pretty frisky and very lucky and very grateful.
+Since then, I have also had a partial knee replacement in both knees and five surgeries on my right shoulder.
+Yes, I can throw from home to 2nd base which is 127 feet 3 3/8 inches… sometimes with one or two bounces.
 All up – 11 surgeries and 19 scars.

 A Brief History of Bob: